 The repercussions of poor air quality

 Breathing in low-quality air can be detrimental to us all.
 It can lead to serious health conditions such as compromised immune systems, asthma, chronic bronchitis, or lung cancer.
 According to the U.S. Environmental Protection Agency, “air quality inside the home is two to five times worse than it is outdoors.”
 People are more aware today of the effects of off-gassing from products containing volatile organic compounds.
-As a result, architects and contractors seek sustainable materials that have zero or low VOC content for their projects.
+As a result, architects and contractors seek sustainable materials that have zero VOC content for their projects.

 Terrazzo effect on overall indoor air quality